-Everyone had a pretty good idea what I’m Alone was up to offshore.
-Canadian-registered boats like her that moved up and down the coast from Canada and around to Belize and back provided a ready supply of alcohol for eastern U.S. cities, parched by prohibition.
+Everyone had a pretty good idea what the I’m Alone was up to offshore.
+She wasn't the only Canadian-registered boat that moved up and down the coast between Canada and Belize.
+They all provided a ready supply of alcohol for eastern U.S. cities parched by Prohibition.

-The ships (the I’m Alone weighed in at 200 tons and was 125 feet long) would load up with liquor in a foreign port, then stay out at sea – out of the reach of the Coast Guard.
+The I’m Alone weighed in at 200 tons and 125 feet long, and she could carry 2,800 cases of liquor.
+Like other large schooners, she would load up with liquor in a foreign port, then stay out at sea out of the Coast Guard's reach.
 Smaller rumrunners would pull alongside, take on a load of booze and blaze into port hoping to beat the Coast Guard and any other chase patrols.
-When empty, these big supply boats would sail away to reload.
+Once empty, the big supply boats would sail away to reload.

 With orders not to lose the boat, the Wolcott pursued the I’m Alone and hailed her.
 I’m Alone’s captain John T. Randell was a vigorous old veteran of the Boer War and World War I. He had become a rum runner by dint of lack of other work and the terrific pay.

-When confronted by the Wolcott, he declined to be boarded.
+When confronted by the Wolcott, he declined to let the Coast Guard aboard.
 He invited the Coast Guard’s commander on board for a pleasant meeting, as the customs of the times dictated.
 But he insisted he was 14 miles off shore, beyond Coast Guard jurisdiction, and he would not agree to be inspected nor stop his ship.

 The Coast Guard was just as adamant that he was within 10 miles of land.
 The stalemate continued for two days.
 The I’m Alone continued steadily out to sea with the Wolcott trailing, waiting while help arrived.

-After two days, the Wolcott was joined by another Coast Guard ship, the Dexter, and together the two renewed their threats.
-The I’m Alone would be boarded or it would be sunk.
+After two days, another Coast Guard vessel, the Dexter, joined the Wolcott.
+Together the two renewed their threats.
+They would board the I’m Alone or they would sink it.
 Again Randell refused, and the shooting started.

-Rather than being hailed for capturing the toughest rumrunner afloat, the Coast Guard was under fire.
-Canada declared the attack piracy – no more, no less.
+Rather than receiving accolades for capturing the toughest rumrunner afloat, the Coast Guard was under fire.
+Canada declared the attack piracy on one of its vessels – no more, no less.
 The French and British condemned it, and Washington began scrambling to change the story.

-Soon, charges against Randell and his men were dropped.
-It was acknowledged they were rumrunners, but all evidence had sunk to the bottom of the sea.
-Canada was pressing for damages – some $386,000 – and it seemed the U.S. government would soon have to pay.
+Soon, the United States dropped charges against Randell and his men.
+Though acknowledged rumrunners, all evidence had sunk to the bottom of the sea.
+Canada pressed for damages – some $386,000 – and it seemed the U.S. government would soon have to pay.

-The U.S. could turn the tide if it could prove the I’m Alone was not a Canadian vessel, but was owned by U.S. criminals.
-Based on the years they had spent chasing it around the waters of New England, the Coast Guard strongly believed that the vessel was U.S.-owned, despite its Canadian registration.
+The U.S. could turn the tide if it could prove that U.S. criminals rather than Canadians owned the I’m Alone.
+Based on the years they had spent chasing it around the waters of New England, the Coast Guard strongly believed that U.S. citizens owned the vessel, despite its Canadian registration.

 The Coast Guard would get its break in the unexpected form of a library book.
 Late in 1928, the Coast Guard had almost apprehended a boat carrying liquor from the I’m Alone.
-The boat, the Cheri, was chased but the crew torched the vessel and narrowly escaped.
+They had chased the boat, the Cheri, but the crew torched the vessel and narrowly escaped.
 On board, however, a library book survived the fire.
-It was from a New Hampshire library and it led prosecutors to a gangster named Danny Hogan.
+It came from a New Hampshire library and it led prosecutors to a gangster named Danny Hogan.

-The book was one of few things that hadn’t been burned.
 As the witnesses from the vessel began talking, they first fingered Boston gangster John Magnus.
-Magnus owned a garage in Boston’s Back Bay, but prosecutors charged that it was really a front for a huge liquor smuggling business, and the centerpiece of the operation was the I’m Alone.
+Magnus owned a garage in Boston’s Back Bay, but prosecutors charged he really used it as a front for a huge liquor smuggling business.
+The I'm Alone, they said, was the centerpiece of the operation.

-The more they dug into the operation, it became clearer why the I’m Alone had been so invincible while Magnus operated it off the coast of New England.
-Magnus was bribing four coast guardsmen, including a top Coast Guard official, for information about where the Coast Guard was patrolling and when.
+The more they dug into the operation, the more they understood the I’m Alone's invincibility off the New England coast.
+Magnus bribed four Coast Guardsmen, including a top Coast Guard official, for information about where and when the Coast Guard patrolled.
 He also had access to the codes the Coast Guard used when they communicated via radio.
-In at least one case, the Coast Guard even watched as liquor was unloaded.
+In at least one case, the Coast Guard even watched as the I'm Alone unloaded liquor.

-Armed with his inside information, Magnus communicated with his own partners via a large radio broadcast facility on Cape Cod, which allowed the I’m Alone to be always out of reach and its customers to make it safely to land before the Coast Guard could catch up.
+Armed with his inside information, Magnus communicated with his own partners via a large radio broadcast facility on Cape Cod.
+That allowed the I’m Alone to always stay out of reach and its customers to make it safely to land before the Coast Guard could catch up.

 In exchange for some leniency, Magnus explained the history of the I’m Alone.
 Built in 1923, he had bought the boat because of its speed – twin 100-horse-power diesels aided by sails powered the ship.
-The name, I’m Alone, was a reference to Magnus’ decision to operate independently rather than as part of an organized entity like the Big Seven Group, made up of future Mafioso.
+The name, I’m Alone, referred to Magnus’ decision to operate independently rather than as part of an organized entity like the Big Seven Group, made up of future Mafioso.

 But he corrected the misapprehension that he still owned I’m Alone.
-In 1928, Hogan, Marvin J. Clark and Frank Reitman, who was affiliated with the Big Seven, approached Magnus.
-They, too, knew that the I’m Alone seemed to be the fastest boat afloat and they wanted to buy it.
+In 1928, library patron Danny Hogan, Marvin J. Clark and Frank Reitman -- all Americans -- approached Magnus.
+They, too, considered the I’m Alone the fastest boat afloat.
+As affiliates of the Big Seven, they wanted to buy it.

-With the new information in hand, Canada backed off claims for damages for the boat’s owner and in the end, the United States paid $50,666 dollars in damages.
+With the new information in hand, Canada backed off claims for damages for the boat’s owner.
+In the end, the United States paid $50,666 dollars in damages.